-19th Century Masterfile began in 1999 by offering the only enhanced, expanded digitization of William F. Poole's seminal Index to Periodical Literature.
-Since that time NCM has expanded to include more than 8 million citations and over 60 indexes covering periodicals along with books, newspapers, patents and government documents published during the 19th and early 20th centuries.
+19th Century Masterfile: 1106-1930 began in 1999 by offering the only enhanced, expanded digitization of William F. Poole's seminal Index to Periodical Literature.
+Since that time NCM has expanded to include more than 8 million citations and over 60 indexes covering periodicals along with books, newspapers, patents, and government documents published from the 12th century through 1930.